Wadanator/museum-system/RELIABILITY_CODE_REVIEW.md

 - `raspberry_pi/Web/handlers/log_handler.py`
 - `raspberry_pi/Web/dashboard.py`

-Verified path:

-- `WebLogHandler.emit()` calls `dashboard.add_log_entry(...)`.
-- `add_log_entry()` appends to the log buffer and calls `_broadcast_event('new_log', ...)`.
+Original problem:

-- `_broadcast_event()` iterates connected SocketIO sessions and calls `socketio.emit(...)`.
+- `WebLogHandler.emit()` called `dashboard.add_log_entry(...)` which iterated SocketIO sessions and emitted log events synchronously.

-Impact:

-- Runtime threads that log can perform dashboard websocket fanout work.
+- Runtime threads that logged were therefore performing dashboard websocket fanout work.
-- With 1-2 LAN clients, practical blocking risk is probably low.
-- Architecturally, this couples core runtime logging to dashboard delivery.

-Implemented small fix:

-- `WebLogHandler.emit()` now catches exceptions raised by `dashboard.add_log_entry(...)`.
-- It routes those exceptions through `self.handleError(record)`, which is the standard `logging.Handler` failure path.
-- A dashboard exception therefore should not escape back into the runtime thread that called `log.info(...)`.
+- A dashboard exception could escape back into the runtime thread that called `log.info(...)`.

+What was changed:

+- `WebLogHandler.emit()` now isolates exceptions raised by the dashboard via the standard `logging.Handler` failure path, so a dashboard fault no longer propagates into runtime threads.

+Still open:

+- Synchronous fanout to SocketIO clients remains.
+With one or two LAN clients the practical risk is low, but a slow client can still add latency to whichever thread is logging at that moment.

 Recommended fix:

-- Put dashboard log events into a bounded queue.
-- Drain that queue from a dashboard-owned background worker.
+- Put dashboard log events into a bounded queue and drain them from a dashboard-owned background worker.
 - Drop or coalesce old log events if the queue is full.
-- Full async queue/fanout decoupling remains open.

-Acceptance check:

-- Heavy logging does not measurably slow scene processing or MQTT callbacks.
-- A dashboard exception does not escape through logging.
-- A slow dashboard client still can add synchronous latency until the async queue is implemented.

-Verdict: exception isolation fixed on 2026-04-27; synchronous fanout remains a low-urgency P3 architecture issue.
+Verdict: exception isolation done; full async decoupling remains a low-urgency P3.

+## Closed Findings (Already Fixed)

+These were previously analysed in detail.
+Implementation specifics have been removed; the problem statement is kept for traceability.

+### [FIXED] P2 - Main Scene Button Used Raw fetch Without Authorization

+The dashboard's main "Run Scene" button used a raw `fetch('/api/config/main_scene')` that did not attach the Basic Auth header stored in `localStorage`.
+The endpoint is `@requires_auth`, so the request returned 401 plain-text, the JSON parse threw, the outer `catch` showed a config error toast, and the scene never started.
+The fallback to `intro.json` also never ran because the exception fired before `config` existed.

+Fix: route the call through the authenticated API helper and rebuild the production frontend bundle.

+### [FIXED] P2 - False Video-End Callback When mpv IPC Fails During Playback

+`is_playing()` returned `False` both for a genuine ended/idle video and for unknown IPC states (timeout, empty response, exception, blocked restart). `check_if_ended()` treated `False` as a confirmed video end and could fire the end callback with the original video filename, which `TransitionManager` then matched against a `videoEnd` transition target — causing live scenes to jump forward as if the video had finished naturally.

+Fix: `is_playing()` now distinguishes confirmed-playing, confirmed-idle, and unknown.
+End callbacks fire only on confirmed-idle.

+### [FIXED] P2 - Watchdog Could Interrupt A Long Scene

+Watchdog had no scene heartbeat, treated the state file as stale after a fixed window, and capped scene-wait time at one hour.
+A long scene could therefore be force-restarted mid-playback.

+Fix: main.py now writes a periodic `running` heartbeat under the scene lock while a scene is active; watchdog reads `scene_wait_max_seconds` from config; the stale threshold is a named constant.

+### [FIXED] Manual MQTT API Reports Success When Publish Fails

+Manual MQTT command endpoint always returned `success: true` even when the broker was disconnected and `MQTTClient.publish()` returned False.

+Fix: the publish wrapper return value is now checked and the API returns an HTTP error when publish fails.
+(This is local-broker delivery success, not hardware acknowledgement.)

+### [FIXED] Frontend Does Not Treat Non-2xx HTTP Responses As Errors

+`authFetch()` previously returned non-2xx responses as if they were successes, so backend `400/500/503` could end up driving success UI state.

+Fix: `authFetch()` now throws on every non-OK response and attempts to parse a backend JSON error.

+### [FIXED] Watchdog Service Used Wrong systemd Ordering

+The watchdog unit's `After=` clause did not match the installed main service name, so unit ordering at boot was unreliable.

+Fix: the `After=` value now matches the installed main service name.

+### [FIXED] P3 - broadcast_stop() Was Called Twice

+Both normal completion and external stop produced two `broadcast_stop()` calls.
+STOP is idempotent so physical behaviour stayed correct, but logs showed duplicate entries.

+Fix: the redundant call inside `run_scene()` was removed; `_run_scene_logic.finally` and `stop_scene()` are now the single sources of STOP broadcast.

+### [FIXED] MQTT Action Falsey Payload Validation

+`_execute_mqtt()` previously rejected valid payloads `0` and `False` because of an `if not topic or not message:` guard.

+Fix: the guard now treats only `None` and empty string as missing, while preserving `0` and `False` as valid payloads.

 ## Recommended Fix Order

-1. Main scene button auth - DONE:
-   - Add `api.getMainSceneConfig()` using `authFetch`.
-   - Replace raw `fetch('/api/config/main_scene')`.
-   - Rebuild frontend into `raspberry_pi/Web/dist`.

-2. Fix video end detection - DONE:
-   - Change `is_playing()` to distinguish `True`, `False`, and `None`.
-   - Fire `videoEnd` callback only on confirmed `False`.

-3. Fix watchdog long-scene behavior:
-   - Add periodic `running` heartbeat while a scene is active.
-   - Review or configure `scene_wait_max_seconds`.

-4. Remove duplicate STOP - DONE:
-   - Delete the redundant `broadcast_stop()` call from `run_scene()`.
+1. **NEW: Stop audio in `_run_scene_logic.finally`** — small surgical fix; eliminates the "audio plays forever after a crash" failure mode for the looped SceneV01 deployment.
+2. **NEW: Fix pygame `fadeout`/`stop` timing mismatch** — one-line change that removes the audible click on every scene loop end.

-5. Improve dashboard failure isolation:
-   - Add bounded retry/backoff/degraded state for web dashboard startup crashes.
+3. Improve dashboard failure isolation — bounded retry/backoff/degraded state for web dashboard startup crashes.

-6. Decouple dashboard log broadcasting:
-   - Exception isolation is DONE.
-   - Add async bounded queue for web log events.
+5. Decouple dashboard log broadcasting — add async bounded queue for web log events.
+Exception isolation already done.

-7. Improve scene MQTT failure handling:
+6. Improve scene MQTT failure handling — add optional `onMqttFailure` policy for critical actions.
-   - Add optional retry/abort/continue policy.
-   - Falsey MQTT payload handling is DONE.

-8. Improve feedback truth:
-   - Add correlation IDs when ESP protocol can support it, or add a per-topic queue/warning fallback.
+7. Improve feedback truth — add correlation IDs when the ESP protocol can support it, or add a per-topic queue/warning fallback.
+8. Enforce frontend build in install/release flow.

 ## Final Verdict

-The review findings are mostly real.
-The important corrections are:
+- Audio-not-stopped-on-scene-exception is a real P1 for unattended looped operation; fix is small.

-- Web crash loop is real, but P3 by default, not P1/P2.
+- Web crash loop is real but P3 by default.
-- Scene MQTT failure behavior is a design gap; P2 only for critical hardware actions.
+- Scene MQTT failure behaviour is a design gap; P2 only for critical hardware actions.
-- MQTT falsey payload validation is fixed, but scene-level MQTT failure policy remains open.
 - Feedback correlation is real but usually P3 because physical command delivery is not directly affected.
-- Web log handler exception isolation is fixed, but async queue/fanout decoupling remains open.
+- Web log handler exception isolation is done; async queue/fanout decoupling remains.
-- Vite output path is fixed, but deployment enforcement is only partly fixed.
+- Vite output path is fixed; deployment enforcement is only partly fixed.
-- The video-end issue was a real P2 and is now fixed with tri-state/unknown handling.
-- The main scene button raw fetch was a real P2 user-facing bug and is now fixed in source.
+- Video-end tri-state and watchdog scene heartbeat are now in place and resolved.

 ## Verification Notes